google/zero-touch-reseller-tool/README.md

 If you don't yet have a reseller ID, apply to become a reseller through the [Android Enterprise Partner portal](https://www.androidenterprise.dev).

-To set up your service account, follow the instructions [here] (https://developers.google.com/zero-touch/guides/auth).
+To set up your service account, follow the instructions [here](https://developers.google.com/zero-touch/guides/auth).
 You can then copy the entire contents of the JSON file into the app / managed configuration.